OHSU School of Nursing Diversity, Equity, & Inclusion Capacity-Building Program

 This is a blended learning program that includes facilitated online workshops (instructor-led training or “ILT”) and independent self-guided learning activities.

 This program runs from January through May 2023.
 In January 2023, you will complete a pre-session questionnaire and get oriented to the program.
 From February through May, you will participate in four online facilitated workshops, approximately one month apart, and complete around two hours of required self-guided learning activities between workshop sessions.
-The detailed schedule and ongoing FAQs can be found below.

 What Do You Mean by “Evidence-Based?”